electronicsleep/AnsibleTools/README.md

-# Ansible Examples
+# Ansible Tools

-Bootstrap examples for Ansible infrastructure DevOps automation.
+Bootstrap tools/examples for Ansible infrastructure DevOps automation.

 If you are interested in me doing an infrastructure/devops talk or questions contact me below.